-- 1.2.1. if the ship regularly trades to mosquito-infested ports, be provided with suitable screens to sidescuttles, ventilators and doors; and - 1.2.2. if the ship regularly trades to or in the tropics or the Persian Gulf, be fitted with suitable awnings.
+- 1.2.1. if the ship regularly trades to mosquito-infested ports, be provided with appropriate protection devices as required by the competent authority; and - 1.2.2. if the ship regularly trades to or in the tropics or the Persian Gulf, be fitted with suitable awnings.